No Products in the Cart

 I'm sorry, but they are going to be met with bitter disappointment.

-Genuine, authentic matcha - a ceremonial grade matcha - is extremely difficult to produce.
+Often referred to as macha - Genuine, authentic matcha - a ceremonial grade matcha - is extremely difficult to produce.

 To make my point clear, I purchased a $25 everyday matcha from my local grocery store and compared it to our EISAI Ceremonial grade Uji Matcha.